Isha-Mahajan12/portfolio/README.md

 **Marketing Data Analyst @ Sciera,Inc (January 2021- Present)**
 - Collaborated with Marketing strategists to analyze ad campaign data, resulting in a 15% increase in Click Through Rates
 - Developed predictive models using Python to optimize sales strategies, resulting in a 8% increase in conversion rates
-- Designed and implemented Python and SQL Snowflake scripts to automate data querying, cleaning, and transformation tasks.
+- Designed and implemented Python and SQL scripts to automate data querying, cleaning, and transformation tasks.
 Automated data injestion in AWS Quicksight for visualization, reducing weekly reporting time by 15%.
 - Developed a K-means cluster model to create market cohorts, achieving a 7% increase in campaign ROI through targeted segmentation and messaging.
 - Collaborated on developing a nearest neighbor spatial model in Python to predict new product expansion in emerging markets, achieving 79% accuracy and enhancing competitive market intelligence
 - Managed summer interns for two years, leading to successful implementation of special projects in generative AI and spatial visualizations, enhancing team capabilities and project outcomes.